nurdwerks/storymaker/Characters/Character Profile_ Lord Cromwell.md

 - _(Internal Monologue during the Obsidian Banquet)_: _"Messy.
 Very messy.
 The carpet will have to be replaced.
 I’ll need to allocate funds from the Education budget."_

-- _"I am the anchor!
-You cannot sail without me!"_ (To Ria, as she leaves him in the dark).

 ### 4. The Shadow Cabinet

 Cromwell operates in the dark, but he is not alone.
 He has a network of spies and informants who are loyal only to him.
 They are the eyes and ears of the city, and they make Angelica feel constantly watched.